aualbert/lbm-reaction/README.md

 - ffmpeg

 #### Running a simulation
-To make a simulation one need a folder with :
+To configure a simulation requires:
-- one picture describing te initial situation
+- a picture describing the initial situation
-- one file called config.toml
+- a configuration file in the toml format

-fill the config.toml file with :
+The configuration file contains:
 - steps : the number of simulation step, one steps last 10 ms on the output, the simulation is real time
-- image : an image that defines the initial simulation, the size in pixel of the picture defines the size of the output image, 400 * 200 pixels is a good order of magnitude
+- image : the path to an image that defines the initial simulation, the size in pixel of the picture defines the size of the output image, 400 * 200 pixels is a good order of magnitude
-- flow : the water flow, nb of water elements added every 10 ms in every entering bucket
+- flow : the water flow, ie the number of water elements added every 10 ms in every entering bucket
-- species : list of species with each the fields : name (string) , color \[r,g,b\] out of 255 (refering to the color used in the image), inflow
+- species : a list of species.
+A species is defined by its name, color and inflow (same as flow but for a specie).
+Eg. `{ name = "N", color = [204, 255, 153], inflow = 0.1 }`
-- cells : list of species of cells with each the fields : name, color, inflow, size (10^-6 m)
+- cells : a list of different types of cells.
+A cell is defined by its name, color and inflow.
+Eg. `{ name = "C", color = [204, 102, 255], inflow = 0}`
-- reactions : list of reactions with each the fields : reactants \[stoechiometric coefficient, name (refering to the species and cells names)\] , products (with the same format), rate (speed coefficient,\[list of the exponent coeficient of each species in the reaction speed formula\]
+- reactions : a list of reactions.
+A reaction is defined by its reactants, products and rate.
+Eg. `{reactants = [[1,"C"], [1,"D"]], products = [], rate = [3,[2,2]]}`

-then enter the command python3 run.py path/to/config.toml`.
+To run the simulation, type `python3 run.py path/to/config`.

 ![output.gif](https://github.com/aualbert/lbm-reaction/blob/main/examples/exampleConcurrency/output.gif)